 Interim results fluctuate due to the seasonal demands for electricity, the timing of incurring costs, the movements of electricity prices, and the timing and recognition of regulatory decisions.
-FBC's operations generally produce higher net earnings in the second quarter due to the timing of power purchases, with lower net earnings in the third quarter and higher net earnings in the first and fourth quarters due to variances in customer load as a result of weather.
+FBC's operations generally produce higher net earnings in the first and fourth quarters due to variances in customer consumption as a result of cooler weather, higher net earnings in the second quarter due to the timing of power purchases, and lower net earnings in the third quarter.
 Certain expenses such as depreciation, interest and operating expenses remain more evenly distributed throughout the fiscal year.
 As a result of the seasonality, interim net earnings are not indicative of net earnings on an annual basis.